qlik-oss/sense-installer/action_config.md

 - `qliksense config set` - configure a key value pair into the current context
 - `qliksense config set-configs` - set configurations into the qliksense context as key-value pairs
 - `qliksense config set-context` - sets the context in which the Kubernetes cluster and resources live in
-- `qliksense config set-secrets <key>="<value>" --secret=false` - set secrets configurations into the qliksense context as key-value pairs and show encrypted value as part of CR
+- `qliksense config set-secrets <service_name>.<attribute>="<value>" --secret=false` - set secrets configurations into the qliksense context as key-value pairs and show encrypted value as part of CR
-- `qliksense config set-secrets <key>="<value>" --secret=true` - set secrets configurations into the qliksense context as key-value pairs and show a key reference to the created Kubernetes secret resource as part of the CR
+- `qliksense config set-secrets <service_name>.<attribute>="<value>" --secret=true` - set secrets configurations into the qliksense context as key-value pairs and show a key reference to the created Kubernetes secret resource as part of the CR
 - `qliksense config view` - view the qliksense operator CR

 the global file that abstracts all the contexts is `config.yaml`, located at:  `~/.qliksense/config.yaml`: